-From social media and mobility to big data analytics and autonomics, we're in an era of exciting and rapid change.
-As technology and business leaders come together to leverage these advancements, we must remember that technology is ultimately an enabler.
-An enabler for people to be more efficient, productive, insightful and enlightened.
-And organizations must be designed to capitalize on the benefits of enabling technology so end users can achieve more.
+We're in an era of exciting and rapid change.
+As technology and business leaders come together to leverage these advancements, we must remember that technology is ultimately an enabler for people to be more efficient, productive, insightful and enlightened.
+Organizations must be designed to capitalize on the benefits of enabling technology so end users can achieve more.
 That means removing organizational silos and replacing them with teams that focus on speed and are networked for interdependencies.

 - A great roster of committed client relationships, averaging over 13.5 years.

 - A strong focus on Managed Workplace Services and enabling a Digital Workplace.

 - Innovative technology solutions, such as Persona Modelling, End-User Orchestrator with Intel, Solution Cafés/Tech-Zones, among others.

 - Focused expertise in key verticals such as Retail, Financial Services/Insurance and Healthcare/Life Sciences.

 Why is CompuCom one the best places to work?